 Alternatively, you can find classic car drivers parked outside hotels and near major tourist attractions.
 For example, if you are in Havana, head to El Capitolio where you will find a line of classic cars willing to drive anywhere you want.
-Feel free to bargain with the drivers since their first quote is likely to be unrealistically high.
+Feel free to bargain with the drivers since their first quote is likely unrealistically high.

 You can expect to pay 20-50 USD/hour, depending on the city you are in, the car condition, how many people are taking the tour, and the season.
 Day trips to other cities usually have fixed prices.
 For example, a day trip to Varadero can cost you around 300 USD.

-How to Rent a Motorbike in Cuba
+How to Rent a Scooter in Cuba

-Renting a motorbike in Cuba is a bit complicated.
+Renting a scooter in Cuba is a bit complicated.
 You will have to do it in person, and there is only one place in Havana where you can do it.
 The address is Avenida Paseo y Calle 3ra, Vedado.

-Renting a motorbike in Cuba is also way cheaper than renting a car.
+Renting a scooter in Cuba is also way cheaper than renting a car.
 However, choices are also limited.
-There is only one model available, the scooter type, which is not suitable for long distances.
+There is only one model available, the scooter type, which is unsuitable for long distances.
 The price for renting a scooter is 25-35 USD per day if you rent it for more than 24 hours and less than a month.
 Prices are 10-15 USD per hour if you rent the scooter for less than 24 hours.
 There is also a security deposit of 50 USD.

 FAQs About Car Rental in Cuba

 Still confused?
-Let’s answer some of the most common questions about renting a car in Cuba:
+Let’s answer some of the most common questions about renting a car in Cuba.

 What do I need to rent a car in Cuba?